Tommy Pham Preview, Player Props: Diamondbacks vs. Dodgers

-The Arizona Diamondbacks and Tommy Pham (.395 slugging percentage over his past 10 games, including one homer), battle starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Tuesday at 10:10 PM ET.
+After hitting .238 with two doubles, a triple, a home run, two walks and seven RBI in his past 10 games, Tommy Pham and the Arizona Diamondbacks face the Los Angeles Dodgers (who will hand the ball to Ryan Pepiot) at 10:10 PM ET on Wednesday.

-He had a hitless showing in his most recent game (0-for-4) against the Dodgers.
+He had a one-hit showing in his last game (1-for-3) against the Dodgers.

 Tommy Pham Game Info & Props vs. the Dodgers